dimitri-nicolo/calico/v2.5/networking/routereflector.md

 ---

-BGP route reflectors are useful in large scale deployments, to reduce the number of BGP connections that are needed for correct and complete route propagation.  {{site.prodname}}
+BGP route reflectors are useful in large scale deployments, to reduce the number of BGP connections that are needed for correct and complete route propagation.  {{site.tseeprodname}}
 includes optional route reflector function in the {{site.nodecontainer}} image, which is enabled by provisioning the `spec.bgp.routeReflectorClusterID` field of the relevant [node resource]({{site.url}}/{{page.version}}/reference/resources/node).